Itsey/listify/readme.md

 Environment variable set called PLISKYAPPROOT should have a folder underneath called "config", this can be anwhwere local on the machine.

+Required for the build to work is this environment variable.
+Contact project authors for username and password.
+NEXUSCONFIG=[NEXUS][U::<username>[P::<password>